XTM Xplains

 Finance Management

 Some translation tools offer finance management features to assist with the financial aspects of translation projects.
-These features can include budgeting tools, cost estimation, invoice generation, and expense tracking related to translation work.
+These features of Translation Management Systems can include budgeting tools, cost estimation, invoice generation, and expense tracking related to translation work.
 Finance management capabilities in translation tools help you get a clearer idea of your spending and calculate your return on investment (ROI).

 Vendor Management

 With a TMS, you should be able to easily assign translation tasks to internal linguists and specific vendors, such as Language Service Providers (LSPs).
 The TMS allows you to track their progress and communicate project requirements and feedback.
 It also enables vendor performance evaluation based on metrics like quality, adherence to deadlines, and cost-effectiveness.
-A good TMS should be vendor agnostic to enable you to work with whoever you choose.
+A good TMS should be vendor-agnostic to enable you to work with whomever you choose.

 Expert tip